 Similarly, since July 2019, a Healthy Homes Standards compliance statement must also be included.
 This statement indicates that the rental either already complies with the Healthy Homes standards or that the landlord intends to comply by the required date.
-Note that as from 1July2021 all rental properties must comply with the HHS within 90 days of new, renewed or varied tenancies.

 Landlords must keep records that demonstrate compliance with any healthy homes standards that apply or will apply during the tenancy.